bmeviauac01/datadriven/docs/lecture-notes/mongodb/index.md

 #### Cursor

 If the result set contains multiple documents, it is advisable to iterate it using a cursor.
-MongoDB limits the size of the response to a query, so if we query too many documents, we may get an error instead of a result.
-To overcome this we use the cursors where we always get only a subset of the documents.
+MongoDB limits the size of the response to a query, so if we query too many records, we may get an error instead of a result.
+To overcome this, we use the cursors where we always get only a subset of the documents.

 ```csharp
 var cur = collection.Find(...).ToCursor();